khornberg/octokit.py/README.rst

     return_app_id
         boolean; whether or not you want to return the app id from the ping event for GitHub applications.
 This will only return the ``id`` if the event is the ``ping`` event.
 Otherwise the return value will be boolean.

+Note that webhook names are available at :code:`from octokit_routes import webhook_names`

 Authentication
 --------------